-- Student assessment will guide teacher planning and instruction. - Literacy is embedded in all K-8 curriculum. - Small group instruction takes place in all K-8 classrooms. - Specific Writing Forms for each grade level will be established by teachers and grade level curriculum. - Teachers consistently using common math vocabulary supported through an online math dictionary. - Teachers will incorporate a range of instructional strategies, including the appropriate use(s) of digital technology, considerate of the content, desired outcomes, and the learning needs of students. - Monthly Staff Professional Learning opportunities focusing on planning priorities and instructional strategies.
+- Use of the Division Optimal Learning Framework as a guide for improved consistency and understanding for planning and instruction. - Student assessment will guide teacher planning and instruction. - Literacy is embedded in all K-8 curriculum. - Small group instruction takes place in K-8 classrooms. - Curricular writing forms for each grade level will be established by teachers. - Teachers will incorporate a range of instructional strategies. - Staff professional learning opportunities focusing on planning, priorities, instruction, curriculum, specific writing forms for grade level focus. - Inquiry-based learning opportunities in Science and Social curriculum. - Consistent staff collaboration.